Philosophy of Friedrich Nietzsche: Criticism of socialism and labour movement

 Whom do I hate most heartily among the rabbles of today?
-The rabble of Socialists, the apostles to the Chandala, who undermine the workingman's instincts, his pleasure, his feeling of contentment with his petty existence—who make him envious and teach him revenge....
-Wrong never lies in unequal rights; it lies in the assertion of "equal" rights....
+The rabble of Socialists, the apostles to the Chandala, who undermine the workingman's instincts, his pleasure, his feeling of contentment with his petty existence—who make him envious and teach him revenge...
+Wrong never lies in unequal rights; it lies in the assertion of "equal" rights...
 What is bad?
-But I have already answered: all that proceeds from weakness, from envy, from revenge. — The anarchist and the Christian have the same ancestry....
+But I have already answered: all that proceeds from weakness, from envy, from revenge. — The anarchist and the Christian have the same ancestry...

-In The Will to Power he further elaborated similarity between Christianity and socialism:
+In The Will to Power, he further elaborated similarity between Christianity and socialism:

 The Gospel is the announcement that the road to happiness lies open for the lowly and the poor—that all one has to do is to emancipate one's self from all institutions, traditions, and the tutelage of the higher classes.
 Thus Christianity is no more than the typical teaching of Socialists.
 Property, acquisitions, mother-country, status and rank, tribunals, the police, the State, the Church, Education, Art, militarism: all these are so many obstacles in the way of happiness, so many mistakes, snares, and devil's artifices, on which the Gospel passes sentence—all this is typical of socialistic doctrines.
-Behind all this there is the outburst, the explosion, of a concentrated loathing of the "masters,"—the instinct which discerns the happiness of freedom after such long oppression....
-(Mostly a symptom of the fact that the inferior classes have been treated too humanely, that their tongues already taste a joy which is forbidden them....
-It is not hunger that provokes revolutions, but the fact that the mob have contracted an appetite en mangeant....)
+Behind all this there is the outburst, the explosion, of a concentrated loathing of the "masters,"—the instinct which discerns the happiness of freedom after such long oppression...
+(Mostly a symptom of the fact that the inferior classes have been treated too humanely, that their tongues already taste a joy which is forbidden them...
+It is not hunger that provokes revolutions, but the fact that the mob have contracted an appetite en mangeant...)

+In Aphorism 763 of the same book, he claims workers should come to see their labor as a sacred duty (similarly to how soldiers see military service), as opposed to something done in exchange for money, and that each worker should be assigned tasks compatible with his own unique abilities:

+Workers should learn to feel like soldiers.
+An honorarium, an income, but no pay!
+No relation between payment and achievement!
+But the individual, each according to his kind, should be so placed that he can achieve the highest that lies in his power.

+While he was consistently opposed to granting the common, "lower" people any sort of political or decisional power, and overall saw them as mere tools of the aristocratic masters, he expresses confusing views on how they are to be treated: in some passages, as noted above, he seemingly advocated repression to avoid rebellions; elsewhere, however, he claims approvingly of aristocrats handling the commoners "in a far more delicate way than they approach themselves or their equals", and states that helping the unfortunate can be a characteristic of the noble man (provided that it is "an impulse caused by a superabundance on power" and not done out of pity or a sense of obligation).